 Strong leadership, supported by sound governance and management arrangements are at the very core of our foundations.
 These arrangements will direct and provide assurance that we comply with our statutory responsibilities.
-In addition, they will provide Local Senior Officers with supporting mechanisms to deliver services specifically tailored to local needs.
+In addition, they will provide the Local Senior Officer with supporting mechanisms to deliver services specifically tailored to local needs.